faceyspacey/webpack-flush-chunks/README.md

 })
 ```

 - **chunkNames** - ***array of chunks flushed from `react-universal-component`

-- **before** - ***array of named entries that come BEFORE your dynamic chunks:*** A typical
+- **before** - ***array of named entries that come BEFORE your dynamic chunks:*** ~~A typical
 pattern is to create a `vendor` chunk.
 A better strategy is to create a `vendor` and a `bootstrap` chunk.
 The "bootstrap"
 chunk is a name provided to the `CommonsChunkPlugin` which has no entry point specified for it.
 The plugin by default removes
 webpack bootstrap code from the named `vendor` common chunk and puts it in the `bootstrap` chunk.
 This is a common pattern because
 the webpack bootstrap code has info about the chunks/modules used in your bundle and is likely to change, which means to cache
 your `vendor` chunk you need to extract the bootstrap code into its own small chunk file.
 If this is new to you, don't worry.
 [Below](#webpack-configuration) you will find examples for exactly how to specify your Webpack config.
-Lastly, you do not need to
+Lastly, you do not need to provide this option if you have a `bootstrap` chunk, or `vendor` chunk or both, as those are the defaults.~~

-provide this option if you have a `bootstrap` chunk, or `vendor` chunk or both, as those are the defaults.
+Mostly related to Webpack 2 & 3.
+It is still very useful if you need to load a specific chunk name **first** `webpack-flush-chunks` now can rely on a better chunk graph provided by Webpack 4 - chunks are loaded in the correct order with more autonomy.

 - **after** - ***array of named entries that come AFTER your dynamic chunks:***
-Similar to `before`, `after` contains an array of chunks you want to come after the dynamic chunks that
+~~Similar to `before`, `after` contains an array of chunks you want to come after the dynamic chunks that
 your universal component flushes.
 Typically you have just a `main` chunk, and if that's the case, you can ignore this option,
-as that's the default.
+as that's the default.~~

 - **outputPath** - ***absolute path to the directory containing your client build:*** This is only needed if serving css
 embedded in your served response HTML, rather than links to external stylesheets.
 I.e. if you are using the `Css` and `css` values in the `return API` described in the next section.
 It's needed to determine where in the file system to find the CSS that needs to be extract into